patrickkfkan/platform-aml/g02ref/README.md

 Note that g02ref devices commonly have a DVB tuner attached for receiving digital TV broadcasts.
 For the purpose of running Volumio, however, the DVB drivers have been left out from the kernel to keep its footprint small.

+### Booting Volumio on g02ref devices

+Some g02ref devices have a switch hidden behind the AV port and can be set to boot from MicroSD using the "toothpick" method.
+After inserting the MicroSD card (with Volumio on it), you insert a toothpick into the AV port until you feel it pressing against the switch.
+Then, without taking out the toothpick, you connect the device to the power supply and wait for the device to boot from the MicroSD card.
+You can take the toothpick out after a while when you don't see the normal splash screen (which means the device is booting from the MicroSD).

+On other g02ref devices, such as the Miso-M1 test unit, there is no switch behind the AV port.
+Instead you would have to long-press the power button.
+You might not succeed on first try and boot into Android, in which case you would long-press the power button until the device shuts down (green LED turns red), and long-press the power button again.

+On first boot, Volumio might take a while to initialize.
+Please allow 5-10 minutes for this process, during which nothing will be shown on screen.
+After successful initialization, you will presented with the login prompt and VFD will show the time (which could be incorrect - you would have to run `dpkg-reconfigure tzdata` to configure).

+Note that you don't have to connect a screen to the device at all.
+Volumio will run fine without HDMI connected.

 ### Known issues

 ##### Resampling